Information for Trainees

 - Advanced Training assists in the refinement of the skills of the director and the application of these in personal and professional settings.
 Advanced trainees are expected to complete reading, writing and peer group activities.
 Advanced trainees are also expected to join AANZPA and to seek supervision for the application of psychodrama in their work settings.

-Nelson WPTI will create multi-level training groups that will be responsive to the training needs of all participating trainees.
+- Nelson Campus PANZ will create multi-level training groups that will be responsive to the training needs of all participating trainees.

-Trainees who are re-enrolling will update their training plan each year in relationship with WPTI staff.
+Trainees who are re-enrolling will update their training plan each year in consultation with a PANZ Whakatū Nelson staff trainer.

 Curriculum and Accreditation